 Furthermore, the ascending channel is always referred to as a channel up as it pushes the price upwards.

-Trendlines are an easy tool drawn either above highs or below lows in order to get a grasp of the current market’s climate.
+Trendlines are an easy tool to draw either above highs or below lows to get a grasp of the current market’s climate.
 Also, trendlines can be used to predict the future direction of currency pairs too.

 A guiding principle in technical analysis is trading trends.
 The trendline eases the identification of trends market trends.

 Furthermore, it is difficult to time when a trend will come to an end.
-A break of a trendline signifies a breakout thereby nullifying the present trend.
+A trendline break signifies a breakout, thereby nullifying the present trend.

 Most traders are only familiar with sideways ranges.
-A channel is a unique type of trading range that arises when two trendlines connecting the highs and the lows of a trend respectively are parallel to one another.
+A channel is a unique type of trading range that arises when two trendlines connecting the highs and the lows of a trend are parallel.

 There are mainly two types of channels; the ascending channel and the descending channel.
 The ascending channel will be discussed in this piece.

-In an ascending channel, price respects both trendlines and steadily climbs up.
-Conversely, in a descending channel, price uses the trendline as a boundary and falls slowly.
+In an ascending channel, the price respects both trendlines and steadily climbs.
+Conversely, the price uses the trendline as a boundary in a descending channel and falls slowly.

 The Ascending Channel Pattern